NVIDIA Base Command Platform Quickstart Guide

 The following are brief descriptions of the user roles:

-Refer to the section Assigning Roles in the NVIDIA Base Command Platform User Guide for additional information.
+Refer to the section Assigning Roles for additional information.

 6. After adding roles, double-check all the fields and then click Create User on the top right.
 An invitation email will automatically be sent to the user.